 Any attorney at law who notices that he has failed to properly serve his client’s interests must inform his client and, if necessary, advise him to ask for an independent opinion.

 3. Acting in legal proceedings

-- No letters or other communications from one attorney at law to another may be relied on in court, unless such reliance is expressly required by the client’s interest, though, in such case, they shall not be invoked without previously consulting with the other party’s attorney at law.
+- Confidential communications as referred to in paragraph 1 may not be relied on in court, unless such reliance is expressly required by the client’s interest, though, in such case, they shall not be invoked without previously consulting with the other party’s attorney at law.

 - In case such consultation does not lead to a solution, the president of the Aruba Bar Association must be asked for advice before any letters or other communications are relied on in court as mentioned earlier.

 Transitional rule for the amendment of rule 12 (published in Dutch on June 15, 2021)

 Communications between attorneys at law that took place up to the moment of publication of the amended rule of conduct will remain confidential.
 In cases where such communication took place under the regime of confidentiality, the communication will remain confidential even after the publication of the amended rule of conduct 12, unless otherwise agreed.

 Without the consent of the other party’s attorney at law, the court or any other authority to whose judgment a case is subjected may be told nothing about the contents of any settlement negotiations conducted between attorneys at law.

 - When deciding when to submit documents to the court or any other authority to whose judgment a case is subjected, an attorney at law must take into account that the other party must be given the opportunity to prepare a reaction to such documents with adequate care, subject to the rules agreed on between the Aruba Bar Association and the Aruban judiciary.